 Want to know more?

 Client Resources is the partner many clients nationwide know and trust to help plan and execute successful agile transformations.
 Are you in the middle of an agile transition and could use some help?
 Are you considering an agile transition and need a place to start?
 We’d love to hear from you.
 You can connect with us on LinkedIn, Facebook, and Twitter.
-You can also connect with me on LinkedIn and then send me a message or email email@example.com.
+To learn more about commonly used agile terms and concepts, view our agile definitions.
+You can also connect with me on LinkedIn and then send me a message or email firstname.lastname@example.org.